shradhaj06/e-commerce-website/README.md

 - Product details page with additional information.
 - Shopping cart functionality to add and remove items.
 - User-friendly checkout process.

+## Usage
+- Navigate through the website using the navigation menu.
+- Browse product listings and view details.
+- Add products to the shopping cart.
+- Read blogs on various fashion topics!.